spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 4.1.5 is released!
+**Subject**: [ANN] Spyder 4.2.0 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **4.1.5** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **4.2.0** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes seven weeks after version 4.1.4 and it contains the following new features and important fixes:
+This release comes a bit more than two months after version 4.1.5 and it contains the following new features and important fixes:

 - New features
+  * New, self-contained installers for Windows and macOS.
-  * Add natural sorting for variables in the Variable Explorer.
+  * Add support for inline and interactive Matplotlib plots in the debugger.
+  * Automatic detection of conda and pyenv environments on `Preferences > Python interpreter`.
-  * Add shortcut to open files in the Editor in the operating system file explorer.
+  * Add functionality to do auto-formatting in the Editor.
+It can triggered in the menu `Source > Format file or selection` or with the shorcut `Ctrl+Alt+I` (`Cmd+Alt+I` in macOS).
-  * Add an option to run lines of code when entering the debugger.
-This is present in `Preferences > IPython console > Startup`.
+  * Add support for text snippets in the Editor.
+The list of available snippets is shown in `Preferences > Completion and linting > Snippets`.
+  * Support caching cells send in succession to the IPython console.
+This will run one cell after the previous one ended.
+  * Variables will take precedence over Pdb commands in the debugger.
+In case a variable clashes with a command, you'll have to prefix the command with `!`.
+  * Show a message to take a tour of Spyder features the first time 4.2.0 is launched.
+  * Drop support fot Python 2.7 and 3.5.

 - Important fixes
-  * Fix error when opening projects.
-  * Fix error when hovering in the Editor caused by Kite.
+  * Improve performance in the Editor when paiting indent guides and showing linting messages.
-  * Don't save files when running cells.
-  * Several improvements to the user experience of Files.
+  * Prevent the creation of temporary files in Dropbox directories after saving in the Editor.
+  * Prevent the Outline to degrade performance in the Editor when visible.
+This was achieved by moving this pane to use the LSP architecture.
+  * Support Jedi 0.17.2

-In this release we fixed 17 issues and merged 30 pull requests that amount to more than 120 commits.
+In this release we fixed 76 issues and merged 105 pull requests that amount to more than 770 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/4.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's